• Skip to primary navigation

 1. Place all ingredients into a mixing bowl.
 Mix all ingredients together using a spoon or fork.
 Mix well, to ensure all ingredients are thoroughly mixed together.
 Use the back side of the fork or spoon to smooth out the mixture so that it mixes together well.

-2. Use your hands or fingers to roll them into one-inch sized balls.
+2. Use your hands or fingers to roll them into bite-sized balls.

-3. Place them in an airtight food-safe container and refrigerate or store in the freezer.
+3. Place them in an airtight container and refrigerate or store in the freezer.

 • There is no need to buy gluten-free oats unless you are guided to do so by a credentialed health care professional.